 “Do it again.”
 The command came from Mr. Lindstrom as we rehearsed a number for the fall musical.
 And we ran the scene, choreography, or song again.
 Again.
 And again, until it was acceptable, in his eyes, for opening night.

 Mr. Lundstrom’s phrase followed me to college in 1976.
-The performance scholarship I received from National College of Education solidified my school choice, as well as the idea that most of the classes had a “do over” policy which allowed students to retake tests up to three times and revise essays and research papers.
+The performance scholarship I received from National College of Education solidified my school choice, as well as the idea that most of the classes had a “do-over” policy that allowed students to retake tests up to three times and revise essays and research papers.

 “Do it again,” became a phrase I repeated as a director seeking a next-to-perfect performance from my theater students.